 Or is it?

-After reading the following 12 key facts about MySQL ENUM, you can decide if this is good for your next database or table in MySQL.
+After reading the following 12 key facts about MySQL ENUM, you can decide if it is good for your next database or table in MySQL.

 For this article, the MySQL version is 8.0.23, and the storage engine is InnoDB.